EdenEast/nyx/readme.md

 ## Structure

+- `bin/` - Contains scripts that will be added to the `$PATH` variable
+  - `windows/` - Scripts that are user to setup my windows machines
 - `config/` - Contains `.dotfiles` for various applications.
-You can think of this as my `$HOME` directory.
+You can think of this as my `$HOME` directory
 - `home/` - Configuration for my user.
-This is where home-manager configurations lives.
+This is where home-manager configurations lives
   - `hosts/` - The definition of a home user.
-If same name as a `nixos/hosts` will be used by it.
+If same name as a `nixos/hosts` will be used by it
-  - `modules/` - A defined set of home modules that can be enabled in a `home/host`.
+  - `modules/` - A defined set of home modules that can be enabled in a `home/host`
-  - `profiles/` - A collection of module configurations grouped together to be used by a `home/host`.
+  - `profiles/` - A collection of module configurations grouped together to be used by a `home/host`
   - `secrets/` - A folder of secrets used by the user
 - `lib/` - List of helper functions
 - `nix/` - Nix package manager configurations